-In fact this contact has not seen an awful lot of use and woks perfectly well.
+In fact, this contact has not seen an awful lot of use and works perfectly well.
 You can imagine what the result of heavy flashgun use would be like.
-Devices are available to prevent this happening, but are rather expensive.
-I have instructions on how to build one for yourself elsewhere on this site, and can supply a kit, including a PCB to build it at very much less.
+Devices are available to prevent this from happening but are rather expensive.
+I have instructions on how to build one for yourself elsewhere on this site and can supply a kit, including a PCB to build it at very much less.
 (I am looking into the possibility of supplying completed units for those who would prefer it.)

 Testing a shutter out of the camera

 You may, of course, need to check a shutter without the shutter being in the camera.

 You need to make sure that the shutter is held securely in place over the sensor without interfering with the shutter action.
 Either use the shutter mounting holes or as here only support the shutter at its corners.

 The selection arm will have to be held in the ‘manual’ speed positions, central for 1/125s, and to the right for the maximum speed.
 I usually Blu-tac a matchbox or a rubber eraser to the bench to keep it in place, but usually, I do this with the shutter mounted in the camera body which is easier.

 The default operating mode is ‘bulb’, so operating the opening and closing curtains separately is possible.
 In this case the desk lamp serves as the light source.